Tag Archives: normal

 But now I’m ready.
 I’m going to face sadness and loneliness and fear if it kills me.
 I am going to find out whether or not it’s true that it’s better to be in a bad relationship than none at all.
 Obviously it’s not true, but like I said, fear is not always logical.

 The thing I miss the most is having someone to talk to–someone to share how my day went, to talk about the book I’m reading, or to share any deep and meaningful revelations I’ve had.
+Someone to bear witness to my life.
 But now that I have this blog, I have all of you to listen to me.
 And that helps a lot.
+So thank you for listening.

 And you know what else?
 My neighbor called me this morning to check on me because she hadn’t seen me in awhile and wanted to make sure I was OK.
-I was afraid she was going to tell me she hit my car or accidentally opened my mail again or try to get me to come to church with her.
+I was afraid she was going to tell me she hit my car again.
+Or accidentally opened my mail again.
+Or try to get me to come to church with her again.
 Because those are reasons she has called in the past.
-But no. She was checking on me.
+But no. She was just checking on me.

 I take that as a sign that God is looking out for me.